Bee Swarm Simulator codes (January 2024): Rewards, how to use Bee Swarm Simulator codes

 - Now, hit the green-themed "Redeem" button to activate the code instantly.

 Tickets can be used to access the Royal Jelly Dispenser near the starting farm, obtain Event Bees, and purchase vital tools.
-That said, use resources-based codes at the start and booster codes in the mid and late-game stages to quickly become the best on the server.
+That said, use resources-based codes at the start and booster codes in the Roblox game's mid and late stages to quickly become the best on the server.

 There are no existing server issues related to codes.
 If you enter an expired or wrong code, "Invalid Promo Code" will pop up.
-Just make sure to enter the correct code and hit the redeem button to claim the rewards without any trouble.
+Just make sure to enter the correct string of characters and hit the Redeem button to claim the rewards without any trouble.
 Also, if you are not able to redeem any code, restart the game and try again.

 FAQs on Bee Swarm Simulator codes